WebDevLuke/OrionBP/README.md

 Give each breakpoint a name and order them from smallest to largest.
 How these breakpoints can be used in SASS and JS is explained under [Grid System](#grid-system)

 #### Choosing a grid system
-Orion allows you to define a grid system of your choice using variables.
+Orion allows you to define a grid system of your choice using a config object.
 SASS then generates all the required CSS classes and media query mixins automatically.
-To locate these variables open `/dev/data/config.json`.
+To locate this config object open `/dev/data/config.json`.

 ```sh
 "grid": {